RVing with senior dogs can present unique challenges. If your dog has mobility issues, an RV dog ramp might be a great solution!

 At that length, the ramp covered the three bottom steps and Buster still had to manage the last two on his own.
 Positioning the ramp any higher made Buster uncomfortable with the incline.
 But getting a longer ramp would have been unmanageable in the Winnebago.
 This ramp was the best compromise.

-Our second requirement was a non-skid surface.
-The Range Powersports ramp is covered in what feels like course sandpaper, which provides excellent doggy footing – even when it’s wet.
+Our second requirement was for dog ramps with a non-skid walking surface.
+The Range Powersports ramp is covered in what feels like course sandpaper, which provides excellent doggy footing in wet or dry conditions.

 Lastly, I needed a dog ramp that was lightweight and easy to use.
-This ramp is made of aluminum and weighs just 21 pounds, so it’s a breeze to set up and take down.
+This ramp is made of aluminum and weighs just 21 pounds, so it’s a breeze to set up and take down for easy storage.

 And it folds in half, clips closed, and has a carry handle, so storing it when we’re ready to hit the road isn’t a problem.